-1. Maintain a cumulative Lander grade point average (institutional) of 2.6 (not rounded) assessed each semester including summers.
+- 1. Maintain a cumulative Lander grade point average (institutional) of 2.6 (not rounded) assessed each semester including summers. - 2.
+Complete the following required courses on schedule with a grade of "C" or above)

-2. Complete the following required courses on schedule with a grade of "C" or above)
+MATH 211 BIOL 204 and BIOL 304 or NURS 304 NURS 165, 232, 233, 235, 240, 242 NURS 303, 345, 346, 392, 393 NURS 408, 409, 412, 417, 460, 499

-MATH 211 BIOL 204, 304 NURS 165, 232, 233, 235, 240, 242 NURS 303, 345, 346, 392, 393 NURS 408, 409, 412, 417, 460, 499
+Students must adhere to the earned grade limitations as listed in the section on Graduation Requirements.

-Students must adhere to course repeat limitations as listed in the section on Graduation Requirements.
 A grade of "C" or above must be earned in all required courses prior to enrolling in subsequent nursing courses.

-- 3. Complete and return required annual documentation of health screening clinical agency requirements to the designated vendor providing coverage for the complete academic year, including summer as applicable, by July 10 or December 1 each year. - 4.
+- 3. Complete and return required annual documentation of clinical agency health screening requirements to the Department of Nursing office providing coverage for the complete academic year, including summer as applicable, by July 10 or December 1 each year. - 4.
 Maintain enrollment at Lander University during both semesters of the academic year, or be on official temporary leave status. - 5.
-Meet all affiliated clinical agencies' requirements for negative criminal background checks and drug screenings.
+Meet all affiliated clinical agencies" requirements for negative criminal background checks and drug screenings.
 (Students denied access to clinical sites as a result of criminal background checks and/or drug screenings will be ineligible to continue in the nursing major). - 6.
 Earn Level II competency on each ATI test or successfully complete a remediation plan.